amburr/chicken/README.md

 More things.

-This is a third thing I am doing
+This is worded better as a third thing I am doing

 Here are some edits form Github.com